JockeGu/Subdomain-takeover-finder/README.md

 ## 📄 Output
 Each detected risk is saved with the following structure:

--subdomain – the affected subdomain
+- subdomain – the affected subdomain

--cname – the CNAME value or pointer
+- cname – the CNAME value or pointer

--source – method of detection (CNAME only, CNAME + HTTP Status, etc.)
+- source – method of detection (CNAME only, CNAME + HTTP Status, etc.)

--note – short description
+- note – short description

 ## ✅ Example Output (JSON)
 ````json